Noise reduction coefficient

+Note that NRC should not be confused with Sound Transmission Class rating (STC) which measures how much sound is blocked from going through a product.
+STC is more relevant to sound proofing, while NRC is more relevant for acoustics and sound quality.

 Technical definition

-The noise reduction coefficient is the arithmetic average, rounded to the nearest multiple of 0.05, of the absorption coefficients for a specific material and mounting condition determined at the octave band center frequencies of 250, 500, 1000 and 2000 Hz.
+The noise reduction coefficient is "a single-number rating, rounded to the nearest 0.05, of the sound absorption coefficients of a material for the four one-third octave bands at 250 Hz, 500 Hz, 1000 Hz and 2000 Hz". (note: it is commonly assumed that NRC is calculated based on the arithmetic average of the octave band absorption coefficients; however this is not in accordance with the ASTM C634-22 definition).
 The absorption coefficients of materials are commonly determined through use of standardized testing procedures, such as ASTM C423 that is used to evaluate the absorption of materials in eighteen one-third octave frequency bands with center frequencies ranging from 100 Hz to 5000 Hz.
 Absorption coefficients used to calculate NRC are commonly determined in reverberation rooms of qualified acoustical laboratory test facilities using samples of the particular materials of specified size (typically 72 sqft in an 8 × 9 ft configuration) and appropriate mounting.